Tianyi (Bruce) Chen

 Topic: Embedded System, Internet of Things

-This is the beginning of my project which happens in a FPGA design race hold by an Intel Innovation Center of China authorized company.
+This is the beginning of my project, which happens in a FPGA design race hold by an Intel Innovation Center of China authorized company.
 I lead team win the third prize.
 I am in charge of the whole designing, where my members write the documents and record presentations.
 As shown in the left, this simple designed system can count time using built-in clock, receive information from sensors (temperature and light), display the information on the website (through ESP8266 WiFi block), and alert with set conditions.
 For more information, please click here (blog).

 Education:

-Place | Duration | Degree | Major | Status |
+| Place | Duration | Degree | Major | Status | GPA |

-Chonqing University of Posts and Telecommunications | Sep,2020 - June,2023 | Bachelor of Science | Eletronic Information Engineering | In Progress |
+| Northern Arizona University | Aug,2023 - May,2024 | Bachelor of Science | Computer Engineering | Graduated | 3.97/4 |

-Northern Arizona University | Aug,2023 - May,2024 | Computer Engineering | For more information please visit my personal site. |
+| Chonqing University of Posts and Telecommunications | Sep,2020 - June,2023 | Eletronic Information Engineering | 3.14/4 | For more information about my Freshman-Junior projects (2020-2023), please visit previous personal site. |

 Life: